Did the College Football Playoff Expand?

 Critics might argue about the likelihood of UCLA or Georgia making it to the third round, or Mississippi State making the final.
 Yet that’s supposedly the basis of expanded playoffs, to provide opportunity to such teams.
 If they don’t have a chance of winning, why include them?

 One might say that the playoff committee wouldn’t set brackets up in that fashion.
 Such thinking undermines the ethics of the rankings.
 Would Oregon be ranked #1 and Alabama #2 in 2014 to avoid rematches?
-Would they flip Notre Dame and Ohio State this year?
+Would they have flipped Notre Dame and Ohio State in 2015?
 Those actions swim into very murky waters.

 You might select brackets like the NCAA does for March Madness, but that leaves the possibility for inferior teams usurping opportunities from better squads.
-The BCS limited conferences to two teams, and such rules would have eliminated seventh-ranked Ohio State this year.
-Florida State or North Carolina would likely replace the Buckeyes, who would lose a shot at defending their title to teams with lesser records.
+The BCS limited conferences to two teams, and such rules would have eliminated seventh-ranked Ohio State in 2015.
+Florida State or North Carolina would have likely replaced the Buckeyes, who would have lost a shot at defending their title to teams with lesser records.

 Larger playoffs raise interesting thoughts about what championships mean.
 In the old days, the Yankees or Dodgers required excellence throughout the schedule to win the pennant.
 In modern times, a team finishing a few games over .500 can win the World Series.
 The Super Bowl champion Packers of 2010 can just get hot over two months and equal the 1961 champion Packers.
 Notre Dame winning this year’s National Championship Game sounds like an exciting run, but were they the best team in college football this year?
 Highly unlikely.